Point to Point Wireless

 Point to point wireless Ethernet bridge, also known as fixed wireless backhaul, ptp wireless, or point to point microwave, is an ideal complement or replacement to leased lines and fiber.
 Whether the requirement is to link individual buildings, communicate between buildings, or link networks across large distances, organizations are increasingly turning to point to point wireless backhaul networks, both licensed microwave links and unlicensed wireless bridges, as the preferred solution.
 Point to point wireless backhaul provides several advantages:

-- Increase Bandwidth - Up to Gigabit data/voice links (gigabit wireless)
+- Increase Bandwidth - Up to 10Gbps full duplex data/voice links (gigabit wireless)

 - Extend Fiber & T1 Installations